 2. Wait a Little Longer

 If you can afford to do so, postponing the sale for a few months—even a year or more—could be the best option if your house won’t sell.
 Some seasons are better for selling because more people are actively looking for new places to live.

 Make sure you’re prepared to wait it out before you buy another home as well.
 If you purchase a new home and move in before the old one sells, you could be hit with double mortgages for quite a while.

 If possible, have one person relocate first and rent an apartment in the area.
-That takes off the financial pressure of a double mortgage and gives you time to get to know the new city.
-You’ll have a cheaper place to stay, and someone will still be on hand to keep the house maintained and staged for showings.
+That takes off the financial pressure of a double monthly mortgage payment and gives you time to get to know the new city.
+You’ll have a cheaper place to stay, and someone will still be on hand to keep the house maintained and staged for open house showings.

-If you can’t do that, simply stay put and track the market.
-See what comparable houses in your neighborhood are selling for and when they sell.
+If you can’t do that, simply stay put and track the market conditions.
+See what comparable homes in your neighborhood are selling for and when they sell.
 Your realtor will probably be able to help you determine what the best time to sell in your area is.

 3. Rent the Property Out

 Instead of selling your old home outright, consider renting it instead.
 If you’re moving for work or can’t postpone relocating for another reason, this could be a good option.
 You’ll be able to get into a new place while still making income from your previous property to cover the monthly payment.
 There are some caveats with this method, however, including:

 - Changing your homeowner’s insurance to a policy that covers landlords and rentals, which can be more expensive